kristinemlarson/gnssrefl/docs/pages/README_subdaily.md

 In this example the RMS improves from 0.11 to 0.09 m.

 <img src="../_static/sc02-5.png" width="600"/>

+**Again, the new RH values are not written to column 3.
+Please look at the file.**

 Here is an example of a site (TNPP) where the RHdot correction is even more important (I apologize for color choice here.
 The